 Stefan von Terzi: “A market analysis like the Caravanning Culture study has never been undertaken before.
 The main conclusion that we can draw from the study is this: caravanning has established itself across all age groups across the breadth of our society.
 And trends that can be seen in other social contexts will have an increasing influence on our industry, too.”

 Copyright: Erwin Hymer Group & INGOGRAPHICS GROUP.
 Visuals may be published free of charge, provided reference is made to their source – kindly provide a sample copy.
 These photographs may not be used for advertising purposes

 About the Erwin Hymer Group

-The Erwin Hymer Group unites motorhome and caravan manufacturers, motorhome and caravan accessory specialists as well as hire and financing services under one roof.
-In financial year 2017/18, the Group achieved a turnover of 2.5 billion euros with more than 7,300 employees world-wide and around 62,000 recreational vehicles.
-The motorhome and caravan brands American Fastbacks, Buccaneer, Bürstner, Carado, Cliffride, Compass, Dethleffs, Elddis, Eriba, Etrusco, Hymer, Niesmann+Bischoff, Laika, LMC, Roadtrek, Sunlight and Xplore, the motorhome hire companies Best Time RV, McRent and rent easy, the chassis specialist Goldschmitt, the accessories specialist Movera, the trailer tent manufacturer 3DOG camping and the touring portal freeontour all belong to the Erwin Hymer Group. www.erwinhymergroup.com
+The Erwin Hymer Group is a 100% subsidiary of THOR Industries, the world’s leading manufacturer of recreational vehicles with more than 25,000 employees worldwide.
+The Erwin Hymer Group unites motorhome and caravan manufacturers as well as motorhome and caravan accessory specialists along with hire and financing services under one roof.
+The motorhome and caravan brands Buccaneer, Bürstner, Carado, Crosscamp, Compass, Dethleffs, Elddis, Eriba, Etrusco, Hymer, Niesmann+Bischoff, Laika, LMC, Sunlight and Xplore; the motorhome rental companies McRent and rent easy; and the chassis specialist Goldschmitt; the accessories specialist Movera and the touring portal freeontour all belong to the Erwin Hymer Group.